Star Alliance: 2010s: Further expansion and second decade of operations

 Following this string of expansions, 2014 opened with two major departures through mergers.
-First, Brazilian carrier TAM Airlines merged with LAN Airlines to become LATAM Airlines Group, leaving the alliance without a presence in the world's fifth-largest country.
+First, Brazilian carrier TAM Airlines merged with LAN Airlines to become LATAM Airlines Group.
 Next, US Airways completed its merger with American Airlines and also left the alliance.
 Both parent companies stayed with Oneworld.
-On 24 June, though, the alliance finally approved Air India, which joined on 11 July, leaving the alliance at 27 members.
+On 24 June, the alliance approved Air India, which joined on 11 July, leaving the alliance at 27 members.

-Future expansion centers around the addition of Connecting Partners, subsidiaries or partners of alliance members which will add connectivity to the alliance without becoming full members.
-Avianca Brasil joined in this way on 22 July 2015, bringing the alliance back into the Brazilian market and partially filling the void left by Varig and TAM.
-South African Airways' low-cost subsidiary, Mango, was initially announced to join as a Connecting Partner in Q3 2016, but has since been delayed.
-Juneyao Airlines, which codeshares with Shenzhen Airlines, joined as a Connecting Partner on 23 May 2017.
+Future expansion centres around the addition of Connecting Partners, subsidiaries or partners of alliance members, which will add connectivity to the alliance without becoming full members.
+Avianca Brasil joined as an affiliate on 22 July 2015, strengthening the alliance's presence in Brazil.
+In 2015, the alliance announced their new Connecting Partner model, with South African Airways' low-cost subsidiary Mango initially being announced to be the first.
+These plans did not materialise, and Juneyao Airlines, which codeshares with Shenzhen Airlines, joined as the first Connecting Partner on 23 May 2017.
 On 20 August 2019, Star Alliance announced affiliate member Avianca Brasil's exit from the alliance from 1 September 2019.
-The departure, however, won't affect Avianca's membership.
+The departure, however, would not affect Avianca's membership.
 On 30 September 2019, Adria Airways ceased operations, and the airline exited the alliance on 2 October 2019.

 2020s: 25th anniversary and restructuring of several member airlines

-The now-defunct regional subsidiary of Thai Airways, Thai Smile joined as a Connecting Partner in February 2020.
-In January 2024, the Thai Smile brand was discontinued and folded into the parent airline as a result of the reorganization of Thai Airways International following bankruptcy.
+The now-defunct regional subsidiary of Thai Airways, Thai Smile, joined as a Connecting Partner in February 2020.
+In January 2024, the Thai Smile brand was discontinued and folded into the parent airline as a result of the reorganisation of Thai Airways International following bankruptcy.

-On 16 November 2020, Asiana Airlines announced their plans to exit the alliance.
+On 16 November 2020, Asiana Airlines announced its plans to exit the alliance.
 Asiana will merge with Korean Air, the South Korean Government confirmed, in a $1.6 billion acquisition by the SkyTeam member.
-After the US Department of Justice approved the merger in December 2024, the merger was completed and Asiana Airlines became a subsidiary of Korean Air.
-No date was given when the airline will depart Star Alliance, until Asiana will end its 38 years of operation and will be integrated into Korean Air in early 2027.
+After the United States Department of Justice approved the merger in December 2024, the merger was completed and Asiana Airlines became a subsidiary of Korean Air.
+It was announced in May 2026 that Asiana would be integrated into Korean Air by 17 December 2026.